098devendrasharma/SQL-L-1/README.md

 ## ORDER BY Clause

 **Definition:** The ORDER BY clause sorts the result set by one or more columns.
 By default, it sorts in ascending order.
-W3Schools states: “The ORDER BY keyword is used to sort the result-set in ascending or descending order”[\[5\]](https://www.w3schools.com/sql/sql_orderby.asp#:~:text=The%20SQL%20ORDER%20BY).
+W3Schools states: “The ORDER BY keyword is used to sort the result-set in ascending or descending order”.

 **Syntax:**